gitmarek/libbitcoinrpc/doc/tutorial.md

 Please see the documentation of the **jansson** library, to check how to handle data stored in a `json_t` type.

-It is important to say that whereas the convenience functions usually check for errors in the response when they try to extract relevant data, the 'low-level' `bitcoinrpc_call()` just passes the JSON data it got from the server and reports errors pertaining only to the call itself.
+It is important to say that the 'low-level' `bitcoinrpc_call()` just passes the JSON data it got from the server and reports errors pertaining only to the call itself.
 Hence you have freedom to call any valid method with any parameters, but on the other hand, it is your task to extract data from a JSON object you receive.

-*last updated: 2016-02-02*
+*last updated: 2016-02-06*